 JC: Connecticut had hundreds of thousands of residents with Puerto Rican roots before the hurricane.
 Thousands more came after Maria hit.
 For us to treat the storm and its aftermath as anything other than a local story would be to fail in our work and our public service mission.

-The Island Next Door: Puerto Rico and Connecticut After Hurricane Maria premieres THURSDAY, SEPTEMBER 20 at 8 p.m. on Connecticut Public Television.
-It will also be available to stream online at CPTV Passport and at theislandnextdoor.wnpr.org.
+The Island Next Door: Puerto Rico and Connecticut After Hurricane Maria premiered Thursday, September 20, 2018 on CPTV.
+It is now available to stream online on this page, at CPTV Passport and at theislandnextdoor.wnpr.org.

 Funding provided by Duracell’s PowerForward Program and UConn Health